Get exclusive member benefits & effect social change. Join Today

 Risk factors for secondary hemochromatosis include:

-The symptoms of hemochromatosis are similar to those of other conditions.
+The symptoms of hemochromatosis are similar to those of many other conditions.
 This can make it difficult to diagnose.
 Several tests may be necessary to confirm a diagnosis of hemochromatosis.

 The treatment of choice for hemochromatosis is phlebotomy.
 Phlebotomy is the removal of blood from your body.
 You may need phlebotomy on a regular basis to remove excess iron.
-When you first begin the treatments, you will have them up to twice a week.
+When you first begin the treatments, you’ll have them up to twice a week.
 After the initial treatments, you may come back four to six times per year.

 Most people with hemochromatosis find that phlebotomy is an effective way to relieve their symptoms.
 In general, it causes little pain and has few side effects.
 However, some people are uncomfortable with the procedure.
 Reasons people refuse phlebotomy include:

 Phlebotomy is the simplest and cheapest form of therapy for hemochromatosis.
 If you have problems with the process, talk to your doctor about what you can do to make it easier.
 Simple things like drinking a lot of fluids the day before each procedure may make you more comfortable.